tokyo-ios-meetup/PresentationSlides/slides.md

 ![inline](logo.png)

+11:15 am - 11:45 am: “Standing the Test of Time” - The Date Provider Pattern, Derek Lee

-11:15 am - 11:45 am: Ben Watanabe will present on "Being Proactive with React Native: some code, some crossed platforms, and some LongShorts"
+11:50 am - 12:20 pm: "Being Proactive with React Native: some code, some crossed platforms, and some LongShorts”, Ben Watanabe

-11:45 am - 1:00 pm: Discussion
+12:25 pm - 1:00 pm: Discussion

 ---